Dual spaces of geodesic currents: Decomposition theorem

-\item \emph{axiom transversals}.
+\begin{theorem} The current dual $X_\mu$ is a (metric) tree-graded space with respect to $\mathcal{P}$. \end{theorem} \begin{proof} \begin{enumerate} \item \emph{axiom pieces}.
+We firstly recall that $\mathrm{supp}(m)$ is a pairwise disjoint union of geodesics in $\wt{X}$.
+The fact that two pieces $P_1$ and $P_2$ have at most one point in common will follow from the fact that the intersection of two (closed) complementary regions $R_1 , R_2$ is either empty, or consists of a single geodesic line.
+Let $P_1 = R_1 / {\{d_\mu = 0\}}$ and $P_2 = R_2 / {\{d_\mu = 0\}}$.
+If $P_1 \cap P_2$ is empty, we are done.
+Otherwise, assuming the the two pieces $P_1$ and $P_2$ have non-empty intersection implies that $R_1 \cap R_2 \neq \emptyset$.
+By construction, it means they are adjacent, i.e. there is a special geodesic $r \in R_1 \cap R_2$ bounding both, and hence $R_1 \cap R_2 = \{r \}$.
+It suffices to show that, in the quotient, the line $r$ is a single point, which amounts to show that for all $x, y \in r$ we have $d_\mu (x,y) =0$.
+Assume by contradiction $d_\mu (x, y) > 0$, then there exists a line $l \in \mathrm{supp} (\mu)$ that intersects transversely $r$, contradicting the fact that $r$ is special (i.e. doesn't intersect any other line in $\mathrm{supp}(\mu)$), as wanted. \item \emph{axiom transversals}.
 Recall $\mathfrak{R}$ denotes the family of complementary regions determined by the lifts of the special multi-curve $m$.
-For every $x \in X_{\mu}$, let $T_x=\{ x \}$ if $x$ is in the interior of $R_i$, for $R_i \in \mathfrak{R}$, and, otherwise, let $T_x$ be the subset of $X_{\mu}$ given by $T_{\mu} \coloneqq (\wt{X}-\cup_i \accentset{\circ}{R_i})/\{ d_{\mu}=0\}$ equipped with the restriction of the metric $d_{\mu}$.
-Since $T_{\mu}$ is isometric to $X_m$, $T_{\mu}$ is $0$-hyperbolic.
-Moreover, the transversal condition is trivially satisfied. \item \emph{axiom straight chain triangle}.
+For every $x \in X_{\mu}$, suppose $x \in R_i$, for $R_i \in \mathfrak{R}$, and let $\wt{c}_1,\cdots, \wt{c}_n$ denote the boundary geodesics of $R_i$, corresponding to lifts of special geodesics $c_1,\cdots,c_n$.
+Consider the connected component of $R_i \backslash \supp(\mu)$ containing $x$, and suppose it is bounded by geodesics $\wt{c}_{i_1},\cdots, \wt{c}_{i_k}$.
+We let $T_x$ be the dual tree $T_{c_{i_j}}$, for any $j=1,\cdots,k$, which is trivially $0$-hyperbolic.
+Moreover, the transversal condition is trivially satisfied by construction. \item \emph{axiom straight chain triangle}.
 A straight chain in this setting corresponds to a sequence $(y_1,\cdots,y_n)$, where $y_i$ are the points obtained by collapsing lifts of simple closed curves in $m$.
 If a straight chain triangle is contained in more than one piece, we show that the interior point of one of the chains must intersect one of the points in another side chain.
 Indeed, let the straight chain triangle be composed of side chains $C_1,C_2,C_3$, and suppose that the endpoints of $C_1$, $x$ and $y$, are in distinct pieces $P_1, P_2$.
 Then, there is an interior point of $C_1$, say $y_i$, that is the equivalence class of a lift of a special geodesic $\wt{m_i}$, separating regions $R_1,R_2$ corresponding to the pieces $P_1,P_2$.
 Since $\wt{m_i}$ separates $\wt{X}$ into two components, the straight chain $C_2 \cup C_3$, which also connects $x$ and $y$, must also contain $y_i$.

 \end{enumerate} \end{proof}

 Let $P = R / {\{ d_\mu = 0 \}}$ be a piece corresponding to a region $R$ which is a lift of the subsurface $X_i \subseteq X$.
 The subsurface $X_i$ is a hyperbolic surface with geodesic boundary, and its universal cover is isometric to $R$.
 Moreover the pseudo-distance $d_{\mu_i}$ on $R = \wt{X_i}$ coincides with the restriction of $d_\mu$ on $R$.
 It follows that $P = (X_i)_{\mu_i}$, i.e. the piece $P$ is the dual space of the current $\mu_i \in \Curr(X)$, understood as a geodesic current in $\Curr(X_i)$ restricted to a region $R$.
 Precisely, there is an inclusion $\iota \colon X_i \xhookrightarrow{} X$ inducing a continuous injective pushforward of geodesic currents $\iota_* \colon \Curr(X_i) \to \Curr(X)$ (see~\cite[Section~4.2]{EM18:ErgodicGeodesicCurrents}), which sends $\mu_i$ as a current on $X_i$ to $\mu_i$ as a current on $X$.
 This allows us to restate the previous Theorem~\ref{thm:decomposition} as follows.